 The Accessibility Services team offers support and resources to new and returning students who have a documented learning, physical, sensory, mental health disability or medical condition.
 Visit the site to register for academic accommodations, learn more about online learning support resources or schedule an appointment with an accessibility advisor.

-Students may access in-person support at the UTM Service Desk in the CCT Building, Monday to Friday from 8:00 a.m. to 5:00 p.m.
+Students may access in-person support at the UTM Service Desk in the CCT Building Atrium, Monday to Friday from 8:00 a.m. to 5:00 p.m.

-Please visit the I&ITS Services for the Fall term update for additional information, including locations and hours for on-site and remote services.
+Please visit the I&ITS Services site for additional information, including locations and hours for on-site and remote services.

-You must obtain a TCard and activate your UTORid in order to access online classes, your UTM email (@mail.utoronto.ca), residence meal plans, library services and more.
+The TCard is your gateway to life at University of Toronto.
+You must obtain a TCard and activate your UTORid in order to access your UTM email (@mail.utoronto.ca), library resources and secure areas, meal plans, printing, residence and more.

 Please visit the TCard Services information page for detailed instructions on this process or to access assistance from the Information & Instructional Technology team.

-The U-Pass program, offering unlimited fare-free transportation on MiWay (Mississauga Transit), will continue for the 2020-21 academic year, supported by fees assessed by UTMSU (for undergraduate students) and UTMAGS (for UTM-affiliated graduate students).
-U-Pass distribution will begin in late August, with detailed instructions being provided by UTMSU and UTMAGS in mid-August.
+The U-Pass program, offering unlimited fare-free transportation on MiWay (Mississauga Transit), will continue for the 2021-22 academic year, supported by fees assessed by UTMSU (for undergraduate students) and UTMAGS (for UTM-affiliated graduate students).
 For more information, please visit the UTMSU or UTMAGS websites or social media channels.